 How will members be informed if they have abnormal results?

-Medical providers from the diagnostic service will call all members with abnormal results to review the findings and educate them on their health status before mailing the reports.
+Medical providers from the diagnostic service will call all members with abnormal results to review the findings and educate them on their health status before emailing the reports.

 Will there be a report summarizing the screening results for the department?

-Yes, the diagnostic service provider will produce an aggregate data pathologies report and schedule a time to present it to the department’s board.
+Yes, the UDS team will produce an aggregate data pathologies report and schedule a time to present it to the department’s board.

-How frequently is it recommended for department members to undergo these types of screenings?
+How frequently is it recommended for department members to undergo these screenings?

-It’s recommended that these types of screenings be conducted every two to three years to ensure the continued health and well-being of department members.
-Regular screenings can help detect potential health issues early, allowing for more effective treatment and management.
+It’s recommended that these screenings be conducted every two to three years to ensure the continued health and well-being of department members.

 Can recruits benefit from these screenings?

-Absolutely, new recruits can greatly benefit from these screenings.
-It helps to establish a health baseline which can be useful for future health assessments.
+Yes, new recruits can greatly benefit from these screenings as it helps establish a health baseline for future assessments.

 Are retired members and their spouses eligible for these screenings?

-Yes, retired members and their spouses can also participate in these screenings.
-It’s an excellent way to keep track of their health status post-retirement.
+Yes, retired members and their spouses can also participate in these screenings to monitor their health status post-retirement.

 “We are committed to helping individuals lead healthy and fulfilling lives.”